npmcdn-to-unpkg-bot/coreui1/README.md

 ### Devboard

 #### Webstorm
-start the `devboard' run configuration
+start the `devboard` run configuration

 #### Other
 `npm start`